 No interest rate hedging instruments were entered in the current year or the previous year.
-In the current year no cash credit facilities and working capital demand loan taken hence potential interest rate fluctuation would have a nil effect.
+In respect of the cash credit facilities and working capital demand loan taken these facilities are taken for a short term and hence potential interest rate fluctuation would have an insignificant effect.